Baseball Mode

 ERA Baseball Stats and Historical Trends

-ERA has changed significantly over the course of baseball history.
-In the early days of the sport, pitchers had much lower ERAs compared to today.
-Pitchers expected to throw complete games and often pitched more innings than modern-day pitchers.
-As a result, the average ERA was much lower than it is today.
-For example, in the 1908 season, the league-wide ERA was just 2.41.
+ERA has evolved significantly throughout baseball history.
+In the early days of the sport, pitchers often threw complete games and logged more innings, resulting in much lower ERAs.
+For example, the league-wide ERA in the 1908 season was just 2.41.

 What is A Good ERA In Baseball - Key Factors